Vankata453/ZoneInternetGamesServer/README.md

 >
 > Patching the game executables comes with the drawback of a restricted host name length to 44 characters.

+To use the patcher from the command line (more verbose): `cscript //nologo InternetGamesPatcher_ME.vbs`

 The patcher creates .bak copies of the original game executables and `CMNCLIM.DLL`, so that if anything goes wrong, you can easily restore them.

 ## Includes